National Youth Violence Prevention Week Activities & Challenges

 - Visualize Six out of Ten.
 Place six large orange ribbons and four green ribbons in a highly visual place.
 This represents the statistic that 60% of American children are exposed to violence, crime, or abuse in their homes, schools, and communities.
 Share the meaning of the ribbons on your morning announcements or post stat with ribbons.

 Day 1: Know the Signs!
-Sponsored by Sandy Hook Promise
+Sponsored by the National Association of School Psychologists

 - Be Aware!
-Share the Evan Video with youth and adults to facilitate conversations on how to Know The Signs and prevent violence BEFORE it happens.
+Share #TomorrowsNews with youth and adults to facilitate conversations on how to Know The Signs and prevent violence BEFORE it happens.

 - Identify Trusted Adults in Your School.
 Ask the trusted adults in your school to hang a sign on their classroom door so youth know they can go to them with concerns.